penkesiva/Stacks/README.md

 String parsing—stacks turn out to be useful for several types of string parsing.

+## Lets solve a programming question

-## Implement a queue ↴ with 2 stacks. ↴ Your queue should have an enqueue and a dequeue method and it should be "first in first out" (FIFO).
+#### _Implement a queue ↴ with 2 stacks. ↴ Your queue should have an enqueue and a dequeue method and it should be "first in first out" (FIFO).

 Optimize for the time cost of mm calls on your queue.
 These can be any mix of enqueue and dequeue calls.

-Assume you already have a stack implementation and it gives O(1)O(1) time push and pop.
+Assume you already have a stack implementation and it gives O(1) time push and pop.

 ## Gotcha
-We can get O(m)O(m) runtime for mm calls.
+We can get O(m) runtime for mm calls.
 Crazy, right?

 ## Breakdown
 Let's call our stacks stack1 and stack2.